quan4444/cluster_project/README.md

 np.save('files/example_data/features_all.npy',features_all)
 np.save('files/example_data/feature_compressed_list.npy',feature_compressed_list)
 ```

+In this, we run multiple loops of our clustering pipeline, increasing the number of clusters $k$ between loop.
+The for loop will run from ``k=2`` to ``k=highest_k``, where ``highest_k`` is the highest value of k predetermined by the user.
+The goal is to observe the similarity between the reconstructed strain field and the original strain field as $k$ increases.

+### Output

+For the problem of identifying self-similar sub-domains, we have the following outputs:
+- To understand the shapes of the arrays in the remainder of this section, note that: q is the number of pre-assigned k clusters; m is the number of boundary conditions; n is the number of grid markers; p is the number of final clusters; and dim is the dimensions of the features in use (e.g., strain has 4 components so dim=4).
+- ``cluster_results``: the clustering results for the individual boundary conditions, with shape of q by m by n.
+The values of the array correspond to the label of the markers.
+This array is stored as ``cluster_results_list.npy``.
+- ``ensemble_label``: the clustering result for the ensemble, obtain after the segmentation by position step.
+The array has the shape q by n.
+This array is stored as ``ensemble_label_list.npy``.
+- ``medoids_ind_list``: the indices (correspond to the array ``points_sel``) of the medoids for the clusters in ``ensemble_label``.
+Each cluster has 1 medoid.
+The array has the shape q by p.
+The list of medoids is stored as ``medoids_ind_list.npy``.
+- ``features_compressed_list``: The compressed features for all the boundary conditions.
+For each cluster, the compressed features are obtained by replacing the features of the medoid with all the markers in the cluster.
+The array has a shape q by m by n by dim.
+This array is stored as ``feature_compressed_list.npy``.
+- ``MSE_vs_k_features``: the mean squared value between the ``features_compressed_all`` and the ``features_all`` for each pre-assigned k clusters.
+The array has a shape q by m.
+The MSE value compares the reconstructed strain field to the original strain field.
+This array is stored as ``MSE_vs_k_features.npy``.
+- ``num_sensors``: While we provide an initial guess of the number of clusters ($k$), the final clustering results tend to have more clusters due to segmentation.
+Here, we provide the number of sensors for $k=30$ for each boundary condition.
+With this information, we can plot MSE (from ``MSE_vs_k_features``) vs. number of sensors and observe the convergence.

+### Results

 ## Under construction
 - ``medoids_ind``: the indices (``points_sel``) of the medoids for the clusters in ``ensemble_label``.
 Each cluster has 1 medoid.